A Pasta Museum in Chianti

-Come and discover the treasures of the pasta and Tuscan country life museum : a piece of history that allows us to relive a little bit of our past celebrated within our pasta production, unaltered for more than 100 years.
+Come explore the treasures of the museum of Tuscan pasta and peasant life: a piece of history that allows us to relive a bit of our past, celebrated in our pasta production that has remained unchanged for more than 100 years.

-Born out of the founder Giovanni Fabbri’s love and passion, first of his name, the history of our museum begins 125 years ago, from a private collection.
-The collection has constantly grown thanks to diverse donations of fellow citizens acquisitions of the subsequent owners of the factory.
-To date, the museum comprises more than 400 objects built between the second half of the 1700s and the first half of the 1900s.
+Created thanks to the love and passion of its founder Giovanni Fabbri, the history of the museum dates back to 125 years ago, starting from a private collection that was then enriched thanks to various donations from our fellow citizens and acquisitions by the company’s owners.
+Today the Museum is home to more than 400 items from the second half of the 1700s to the first half of the 1900s.

-You’ll find on display testimonies of Tuscan country life, several antique pieces used through the centuries for pasta production, among which a collection of horizontal and vertical presses, and a dozen of American machines, including various “Vitantonio” models patented in Cleveland, USA from 1906.
+The displays include testimonies of Tuscan peasant life, dozens of antiques used over the centuries to make pasta, including a collection of horizontal and vertical extrusion presses, and a dozen American machines including various “Vitantonio” models patented in Cleveland, USA starting in 1906.

-Besides, the museum possesses a fascinating collection of books and magazines dating back to the first half of the 1900s along with some of the company’s accounting papers, patents, post cards and numerous photos that tell the story of Strada in Chianti, are kept in the historical archive.
+The Museum also has a fascinating collection of vintage books and magazines dating back to the first half of the 20th century, along with old accounting documents of the company, patents, postcards and numerous photos recounting the history of the village Strada in Chianti.

-From extrusions presses to chitarre for spaghetti, passing by antique scales and sieves, objects recalling the daily life of our ancestors are not lacking within the Fabbri Museum.
-Occasionally unusual or exceptional, they always arouse the interest of our visitors, eager to learn.
+From extrusion presses to the “Chitarra”, passing through scales and other vintage sieves, items that recall the daily life of our ancestors are not lacking in the Fabbri Museum.
+They can be unusual or exceptional, but always arouse the interest of curious visitors.